-▶ Eosin-methylene blue agar: is selective for gram-negative bacteria against gram-positive bacteria .In addition, EMB agar is useful in isolation and differentiation of the various gramnegative bacilli and enteric bacilli, generally known as coliforms and fecal coliforms respectively The bacteria which ferment lactose in the medium form colored colonies, while those that do not ferment lactose appear as colorless colonies EMB agar is used in water quality tests to distinguish coliforms and fecal coliforms that signal possible pathogenic microorganism contamination in water samples .EMB agar is also used to differentiate the organisms in the colon-typhoid-dysentery group: Escherichia coli colonies grow with a green metallic sheen with a dark center.
+► Eosin-methylene blue agar(EMB): is selective for gramnegative bacteria against gram-positive bacteria.
+EMB agar is useful in isolation and differentiation of the various gramnegative bacilli and enteric bacilli, generally known as coliforms.

+which ferment lactose form colored colonies, while not ferment lactose appear as colorless colonies.
+EMB agar is used in water quality tests for pathogenic microorganism contamination in water samples .EMB agar is also used to differentiate the organisms in the colon-typhoid-dysentery group: Escherichia coli colonies grow with a green metallic sheen with a dark center.